mwentzWW/PetroAlchemy/docs/tutorial.rst

 create websites, machine learning models, and data science tools.
 If you would like to learn more I would encourage you to go to `python.org <https://www.python.org/>`__ and read the documentation.
-Qt is a mature Graphical User Interface (GUI) framwork for cross-platform development with Python or C++.
+Qt is a mature Graphical User Interface (GUI) framework for cross-platform development with Python or C++.

 With the basic coding technical introduction aside, PetroAlchemy is essentially a tool to import a production file for an oil or gas well